+combination.
-Scenario A Scenario B Scenario C A restructuring liability would A restructuring liability would A restructuring liability should not likely be recognized separate likely be recognized within the be recognized within or separate from the accounting for the accounting for the business from the business combination business combination combination (i.e., as an on the acquisition date because because: (a) Target undertook assumed liability) because: (a) the criteria in ASC 420 related to the restructuring activities Target undertook the recognizing a restructuring primarily for the benefit of restructuring activities primarily liability are not met on the Buyer and the combined for its own benefit (and the acquisition date.
-In other words, entity, (b) Buyer initiated the benefit of its owners), (b) a liability has not been incurred restructuring activities (i.e., Target initiated the merely because Buyer has Target undertook the restructuring activities and (c) announced its planned the restructuring activities were restructuring activities.
-If Buyer restructuring activities at Buyer's request) and (c) the not undertaken in meets the criteria in the restructuring activities were contemplation of the Codification at some point after undertaken in contemplation acquisition (i.e., they were the acquisition date, it would of the business combination undertaken well before Buyer account for the restructuring and Seller entered into activities separate from the (i.e., between the announcement date and the negotiations for Buyer's business combination.
-Refer to acquisition date). acquisition of Target).

-Section 10.15 for additional information.
+Scenario A Scenario B Scenario C

+A restructuring liability would likely be recognized separate from the accounting for the business combination because: (a) Target undertook the restructuring activities primarily for the benefit of Buyer and the combined entity, (b) Buyer A restructuring liability would likely be recognized within the accounting for the business combination (i.e., as an assumed liability) because: (a) Target undertook the restructuring activities primarily for its own benefit (and the A restructuring liability should not be recognized within or separate from the business combination on the acquisition date because the criteria in ASC 420 related to recognizing a restructuring liability are not met on the acquisition date.
+In other words, a liability has

+benefit of its owners), (b) Target not been incurred merely because initiated the restructuring Buyer has announced its planned activities and (c) the restructuring activities.
+If Buyer restructuring activities were not meets the criteria in the undertaken in contemplation of Codification at some point after the acquisition (i.e., they were the acquisition date, it would undertaken well before Buyer account for the restructuring and Seller entered into activities separate from the negotiations for Buyer's business combination.
+Refer to acquisition of Target).
+Section 10.15 for additional information. activities and (c) the restructuring activities were not undertaken in contemplation of the acquisition (i.e., they were undertaken well before Buyer and Seller entered into negotiations for Buyer's